tomahawkins/outboard/README.md

 Objectives:

-- Learn the operation of all major motor systems
+- Learn the operation of all major outboard motor systems
 - Diagnose common problems
 - Perform basic maintenance and major repairs